Cervical cerclage is the placement of stitches in the

 The time required for recovery depends

 on the type of cerclage procedure done.
-Your health professional can give you
+Your doctor can give you

 an idea of what to expect.